yokosogithub/GeoGit/doc/manpages/source/shpimport.rst

 --path <path>					The path to import to.
 If not specified, it uses the filename of the shapefile

 --fid-attrib <attrib_name>		Uses the specified attribute as the feature id of each feature to import.
-If not used, a nummber indicating the position in the shapefile is used
+If not used, a number indicating the position in the shapefile is used

 --add							Adds the imported feature to the corresponding tree without removing previous features in case the tree already exists